MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/mac/volume-license-serializer.md

 - The name of the package file is Microsoft_Office_LTSC_2021_VL_Serializer.pkg.
 - The package file is approximately 12 MB in size.
 - Volume licensed versions of Office LTSC for Mac 2021 have version numbers of 16.53 or higher.
-- The VL Serializer has been improved so that a management tool can run the VL Serializer in the background even while the user still has Office 2019 for Mac apps open and running.
-The next time the user closes and opens the app, Office will switch over to using the Office LTSC for Mac 2021 license.
-This should help minimize user disruption when organizations move from Office 2019 for Mac to Office LTSC for Mac 2021.
+- The management tool now runs the VL Serializer in the background while users continue working in Office 2019 for Mac.
+After users close and reopen the app, Office switches to the Office LTSC for Mac 2021 license.
+This approach minimizes disruption during the transition from Office 2019 for Mac to Office LTSC for Mac 2021.

 #### Office 2019 for Mac information